Sebastian-Barrett/sebsite/Parametric.md

 <div class="clearfix">
     <video autoplay loop muted playsinline src="/sebsite/images/dots1.mp4" class="rightfloat"></video>
     <blockquote>Python + rendering engine > graphing calculator</blockquote>
-    When I started teaching myself python I quickly realized I could do so much more than with a graphing calculator, which lead to me finding a rendering engine to use with python.
+    <p>When I started teaching myself python I quickly realized I could do so much more than with a graphing calculator, which lead to me finding a rendering engine to use with python.
 I did some of the same 2D things, but was also able to expand into 3D parametric curves and model waves in 2D planes and 3D volumes.
-Look at some of these renderings on my <a href="/sebsite/rendering">rendering</a> page.
+Look at some of these renderings on my <a href="/sebsite/rendering">rendering</a> page.</p>
 </div>
 <div class="gallery2">
 <video autoplay loop muted playsinline src="/sebsite/images/dots2.mp4" class="gallery__img"></video>